 Some of the benefits of customer loyalty relate directly to ROI, like:

-● Improved brand advocacy through positive customer word-of-mouth and testimonials, which translates to free high-quality marketing.
+- Improved brand advocacy through positive customer word-of-mouth and testimonials, which translates to free high-quality advertising.

 4. Higher quality customer support

 When companies invest in customer education, there are fewer complaints and questions to be handled by the customer support department.
 This is because customers are able to figure out these snags using their product knowledge.